-- The area to be cleared is located in common vegetation types, which are not representative of threatened ecological communities. - This permit is for the temporary clearing of an exploration programme, and a small DRF (4.75ha) will be removed during this clearing. - The clearing occurs on the top of hills and slopes and will not impact on surface water flow. - No conservation estate occurs within close proximity to the clearing. - The area is not an area of remnant vegetation. - Management measures will reduce the impacts to as low as reasonably practicable.
+- The area to be cleared is located in common vegetation types, which are not representative of threatened ecological communities. - This permit is for the temporary clearing of an exploration programme, with a maximum DRF of 21.24ha removed during this clearing. - The clearing occurs on the top of hills and slopes and will not impact on surface water flow. - No conservation estate occurs within close proximity to the clearing. - The area is not an area of remnant vegetation. - Management measures will reduce the impacts to as low as reasonably practicable.

-Native Vegetation Clearing Permit: Shooting Star Drilling Programme - M45/1226
+Native Vegetation Clearing Permit: West Star Drilling Programme - M45/1226